treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 False
 ```

-For collections, truthiness is usually a question of non-emptiness (whether the collection has a length greater than `0`):
+For collections, truthiness is usually a question of non-emptiness:

 ```pycon
 >>> bool('hello')